unxmaal/sumologic-kubernetes-collection/vagrant/README.md

 # Vagrant

-Please install vagrant and virtualbox.
-After that you can run the vagrant environment with just one command:
+Please install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).
+After that you can run the Vagrant environment with just one command:

 ```bash
 vagrant up